Four Things Done and Taught in Churches that Harm Christians-

 However.

-We have to understand that the armor of God is not magical incantation we say that shields us from Satan or his schemes.
+We have to understand: the armor of God is not some magical incantation or spell we say that shields us from Satan or his schemes.
 Nor, is it meant to be a rote prayer we pray in hopes of keeping the devil at bay.

 Words in and of themselves do nothing to defeat the dark forces at work in this world (Ephesians 6:10-12).
-The passage only contains power if we understand what it’s instructing us to do and then do those things.
+The “spiritual warfare” passage only contains power if we understand what it’s instructing us to do and then do those things as a part of our regular spiritual routine.
+We need to pray on the armor of God daily because it is a powerful reminder of how God wants us to live.
+Praying the armor on tells God we are serious about doing what He wants us to.

 Here’s an example:

 Let’s say, I made a regular practice of asking God to put the shield of faith in my hand (Ephesians 6:16)).
-However, instead of doing the things I know will grow and cultivate my faith, I passively do nothing, or worse—I actively avoid doing things that will help me to grow in my faith.
-If that were the case, asking God to put the shield of faith in my hand is a pointless exercise, a waste of my time and God’s.
+However, rather than doing the things I know will grow and cultivate my faith, I passively do nothing, or worse—I actively avoid doing things that will help me to grow in my faith.
+In that case, asking God to put the shield of faith in my hand is a pointless exercise, a waste of my time and God’s.
 Words without obedient action have zero power (Luke 6:46-48, 1st Thessalonians 1:5, 1st John 3:18).

 Seriously.